Erdős–Bacon number: 4

 Physicist Nicholas Metropolis has an Erdős number of 2, and also a Bacon number of 2 via the Woody Allen film Husbands and Wives, giving him an Erdős–Bacon number of 4.

+Paul Erdős himself has an Erdős number of 0, and a Bacon number of 4, since he appeared in a documentary about his life, N Is a Number: A Portrait of Paul Erdős, in which Tomasz Luczak appeared, who has a Bacon number of 3, giving Erdős an Erdős-Bacon number of 4.

+Mathematician Dave Bayer has an Erdős number of 2, and also a Bacon number of 2 via the movie A Beautiful Mind, in which Rance Howard appeared, who has a Bacon number of 1 via the movie Apollo 13.

 5

 Mathematician Jordan Ellenberg appeared in the film Gifted with Octavia Spencer, who was in Beauty Shop with Bacon.
 Ellenberg also has an Erdős number of 3 via Christopher Skinner and Andrew Odlyzko.

+Mathematician Dror Bar-Natan appeared in an episode of the show Horizon with Dilly Barlow, giving him a Bacon number of 3.
+He also collaborated with Brendan McKay, giving him an Erdős number of 2, and thus an Erdős-Bacon number of 5.

+Electrical and Computer Engineer Robert J. Marks appeared in the movie Expelled: No Intelligence Allowed starring Ben Stein who appeared in the movie Planes, Trains and Automobiles with Kevin Bacon.
+His Bacon number is 2.
+Marks coauthored with Donald Wunsch.
+Wunsch published with Frank Harary who published with Erdős giving Marks an Erdös number of 3 and an Erdös-Bacon number of 5.

 6

 Metropolis and Richard Feynman both worked on the Manhattan Project at Los Alamos Laboratory.
 Via Metropolis, Feynman has an Erdős number of 3 and, from having appeared in the film Anti-Clock alongside Tony Tang, Feynman also has a Bacon number of 3.
 Richard Feynman thus has an Erdős–Bacon number of 6.

 Theoretical physicist Stephen Hawking has an Erdős–Bacon number of 6: his Bacon number of 2 (via his appearance alongside John Cleese in Monty Python Live (Mostly), who acted alongside Kevin Bacon in The Big Picture) is lower than his Erdős number of 4.

-Linguist Noam Chomsky has an Erdős number of 4, he also co-starred with Danny Glover in the 2005 documentary The Peace!, giving him a Bacon number of 2 and combined Erdős–Bacon number of 6.
+Linguist Noam Chomsky has an Erdős number of 4, and he has a Bacon number of 2, having co-starred with Danny Glover in the 2005 documentary The Peace!, giving him a combined Erdős–Bacon number of 6.

+Mathematician Ray Solomonoff, the inventor of algorithmic probability, has an Erdős number of 3 and also appeared in the Steven Wright film One Soldier; Wright's Bacon number of 2 gives Solomonoff a Bacon number of 3 and an Erdős–Bacon number of 6.

 7

-Scientist Carl Sagan has an Erdős–Bacon number of 7, from a Bacon number of 3 and an Erdős number of 4.
+Scientist Carl Sagan has an Erdős–Bacon number of 7.
+He has an Erdős number of 4, and a Bacon number of 3, through appearing in The Earth Day Special with Candice Bergen.